Sfeir/handsongo/README.md

 This project is meant to help learning go.
 It provides a basic implementation of a REST microservice exposing a CRUD API.
 Data are persisted in a MongoDB NoSQL database and the application is deployed in Docker.

+## Presentation
+The slides from Devoxx2017 to get the handson done are available [here](https://t.co/T9ro0CagyY).

 ## Technical stack

 * [Docker](https://www.docker.com)